Generalized Kahler Taub-NUTs and Two Exceptional Instantons: Overview of K ahler reduction

 \section{Overview of K\"ahler reduction}

-We review the moment construction.
-This encodes all $(M^4,J,\omega,\mathcal{X}_1,\mathcal{X}_2)$ data into the metric of a real 2-dimensional polytope $(\Sigma^2,g_\Sigma)$.
-This expository section, included for the reader's convenience, has little new except the discussion of Ricci curvature in Section \ref{SubSectionCurvatureQuantities}, where we introduce the Ricci pseudopotentials and the Ricci pseudo-volume form on the polytope.
-See \cite{Ab1} \cite{G} \cite{Do2} \cite{AS} \cite{W} and references therein for the sources of these techniques.

-Most of this section deals with the general case of K\"ahler reduction $M^4\rightarrow\Sigma^2$.
-We do not specialize to Taub-NUTs or any other special metric families until Section \ref{SubSubSecGeneralized}.
+We review the moment construction, which compresses all $(N^4,g_4,J,\mathcal{X}^1,\mathcal{X}^2)$ data into a 2-dimensional metric polytope $(\Sigma^2,g_\Sigma)$.
+This section is included in part for the reader's convenience and in part to establish notation; it presents techniques developed in \cite{Ab1} \cite{G} \cite{Do2} \cite{AS} \cite{W} and elsewhere.
+Only the discussion of Ricci curvature in Section \ref{SubSectionCurvatureQuantities} is new; in that section we introduce the Ricci potentials and the Ricci pseudo-volume form on the polytope.
+Most of this section deals with any K\"ahler reduction $N^4\rightarrow\Sigma^2$ where $N^4$ is scalar-flat; we specialize to the Taub-NUTs in Section \ref{SubSecSpecificMetrics}.